YFN Lucci: Other ventures

 In 2017, Lucci along with artist Jacquees were chosen to star in Sean John's holiday 2017 and spring 2018 campaigns.

 Legal issues

+On March 18, 2018, Anthony Cam aka Rackboy Cam, a New Jersey–based rapper filed a complaint in U.S. District Court in Georgia against Bennett, PnB Rock, music producer June James (The Jenius) and Think It's a Game Records (T.I.G.) with allegations of copyright infridgment of the plaintiff's 2016 song, "Everything Be Lit" in Bennett's 2017 song, "Everyday We Lit".
+In 2019, Bennett and T.I.G. and the plaintiff reached a settlement for an undisclosed amount.
+On March 2, 2021, Senior U.S. District Court Judge Charles Pannell issued a $1.7 million default judgement in favor of the plaintiff after PnB Rock and James did not respond to the lawsuit.
+On September 6, 2022 the Georgia Court of Appeals vacated the judgement citing that plaintiff failed to properly serve James with the amended complaint plaintiff filed one month after the original.
+The case was sent back to the lower court.

-In early 2021, warrants for Bennett's arrest were issued in Atlanta, Georgia, charging him with a December 2020 shooting that left a 28-year-old man dead and another man wounded, Atlanta Police Department (APD) told the press.
-In addition to being a suspect for the shooting, the APD have also charged Bennett with "aggravated assault and participation in criminal street gang activity."
+On January 12, 2021, warrants for Bennett's arrest were issued in Atlanta, Georgia, charging him with a December 2020 shooting that left a 28-year-old man dead and another man wounded, Atlanta Police Department (APD) told the press.
+In addition to being a suspect in the shooting, the APD charged Bennett with "aggravated assault and participation in criminal street gang activity."
 He was arrested on January 13, 2021, after turning himself in to police.
 Bennett was released on house arrest after posting a $500,000 bond on February 8, 2021.